4th Cavalry Regiment (United States): 1st Squadron

-1st Squadron, 4th Cavalry (1-4 Cavalry, popularly called "Quarterhorse") was assigned to be the divisional reconnaissance squadron of the 1st Infantry Division based at Di An.
+1st Squadron, 4th Cavalry (1-4 Cavalry, popularly called "Quarterhorse") was assigned as the divisional reconnaissance squadron of the 1st Infantry Division, based at Di An.
 It arrived at Vung Tau on 7 October 1965, making it the first element of the 4th Cavalry to deploy to Vietnam.
 Commanded by LTC Paul M. Fisher, the Squadron was ready for action.
 On 12 November 1965, 1-4 Cavalry received its baptism by fire in the Vietnam War when Troop A, attached to 2-2 Infantry, engaged a VC regiment in the village of Bau Bang.
-Three enemy probing attacks were thrown back, and on the fourth charge, .50 caliber machine-gun fire broke up their assault and the enemy retreated, leaving 146 dead.
+Three enemy probing attacks were thrown back, and on the fourth charge, .50 caliber machine-gun fire broke up their assault, and the enemy retreated, leaving 146 dead.
 On 24 February 1966, Troop B fought a stiff skirmish with the VC and repulsed the enemy.
 In April 1966, LTC Fisher became the executive officer of the 1st Brigade, 1st Infantry Division, and his replacement was LTC Leonard L. Lewane.
 LTC Lewane led the squadron in several operations in conjunction with other elements of the 1st Infantry Division, including Operations Birmingham, El Paso, and Shenandoah.

 On 8 June 1966, during Operation El Paso II, Troop A, en route to An Loc, was ambushed by the VC 272nd Regiment along Route 13.
 The battle lasted 5 hours and resulted in 14 US and 19 South Vietnamese killed.
-VC losses were 105 dead (body count) and it was estimated that the bodies of a further 200+ were removed.
+VC losses were 105 dead (body count), and it was estimated that the bodies of a further 200+ were removed.
 For their courage, Troop A was awarded the Vietnamese Cross of Gallantry.
-On 30 June 1966, HQ, Troops B, C, D and C Company 2-18 Infantry engaged the VC 271st Regiment while conducting reconnaissance and managed to kill 300 VC during the seven-hour battle.
+On 30 June 1966, HQ, Troops B, C, D, and C Company 2-18 Infantry engaged the VC 271st Regiment while conducting reconnaissance and managed to kill 300 VC during the seven-hour battle.
 On 9 July, 1-4 Cav troopers engaged the enemy again in the Battle of Minh Thanh Road and killed 250 VC.
 For these three engagements, the squadron was awarded the Presidential Unit Citation.

 Throughout the Vietnam War, the troopers of 1st Squadron, 4th Cavalry Regiment participated in numerous battle and operations including; Operation Niagara, Operation Cedar Falls, Operation Williston, Operation Tucson-Delta, Operation Junction City, Operation Manhattan, Operation Shenandoah II (where Troop C handed the VC one of their heaviest defeats of the war), the Tet Offensive, and many more in numerous small villages along the Cambodia-South Vietnam border, and throughout South Vietnam.
-Meanwhile, Troop D provided helicopter support for the 1st Infantry Division, and acted as air cavalry, a new concept in the Army.
+Meanwhile, Troop D provided helicopter support for the 1st Infantry Division and acted as air cavalry, a new concept in the Army.
 The 1st Squadron participated in eleven campaigns of the Vietnam War from 20 October 1965 to 5 February 1970.
-The 1st Squadron was awarded the Presidential Unit Citation for its heroism in Binh Long Province as well as a Valorous Unit Award for Binh Doung Province.
+The 1st Squadron was awarded the Presidential Unit Citation for its heroism in Binh Long Province as well as a Valorous Unit Award for Binh Duong Province.
 Troop A, 1st Squadron received a Valorous Unit Award for its actions at the battle of Ap Bau Bang.